 Component: Data migration - Configuration guide

-This article will show you the steps to configure a data migration process and some guidelines for monitoring, debugging, and verifying data.
+This article shows you the steps to configure a data migration process, along with some guidelines for monitoring, debugging, and verifying data.

 Data migration processes